 THE FUNCTIONS OF CALCIUM IN THE BODY

 Calcium inhibits thyroid-releasing hormone and increases insulin secretion.
 It inhibits the sympathetic nervous system.
-It is required for phosphorus metabolism and energy production in the krebs cycle.
+It is required for phosphorus metabolism and energy production in the Krebs cycle.

 Calcium is also important as a detoxifier, preventing the uptake of lead and cadmium.
 Blood clotting and fat digestion depend on calcium.
-Calcium is extremely alkaline-forming and helps maintain the pH balance of the blood.

-Stability, hardness and physicality are qualities of calcium.
+Thus stability, hardness and physicality are qualities of calcium.
 When deficient, one becomes weak and fragile.
 When calcium is in excess one becomes rigid and immobile.
 Its opposite elements are phosphorus and sodium, elements that activate and dissolve things.
 Calcium personality types are earthy, plodding, steady and blunt.
 They often move slowly and awkwardly and are unpolished in their language and mannerisms.
 They develop slowly and have a great potential for love and spirituality.